-This elegant needlework pattern features a mixture of beads and wool forming a charming design which is relieved by the brilliant background.
-Originally planned for a music stool or large ornamental table mat, it remains suitable for a unique and dazzling decorative pillow.
+This elegant needlework pattern, popular in Victorian crafts, features a mixture of beads and wool forming a charming design which is relieved by the brilliant background.
+Originally planned for a music stool in a music room or large ornamental table mat, it remains suitable for a unique and dazzling decorative pillow in a Victorian decorating theme.
 In utilizing the design for a sofa pillow, the grounding must be continued beyond the scallops to the desired size.
 The pattern consists of a bouquet and leaves in the center, bordered by a wreath.
 The three roses are worked in beads; the one at the top being done in white glass, chalk, alabaster, and 3 shades of green beads; the other two roses in shades of brown, and the three different whites, with the addition of a few gold beads in the center.
 In working these roses a little taste must be exercised in the arrangement of the different beads.
 The green leaves surrounding the roses are done in the ordinary cross-stitch in Berlin wool.

 We now come to the border, which is worked in the three different white beads, and gold and silver.
 The flowers in every other scallop are worked half in chalk and half in alabaster beads, with gold and steel in the center, the leaves and tendrils in white glass veined with gold, and the small flowers in alabaster and chalk, with steel centers.
 The beads for the roses in the center of the pattern are threaded separately, but those in the border are threaded in rows the length required; and caught down at intervals.
 This is a more expeditious method than if the beads were threaded individually, and, moreover, the work has a richer and fuller appearance.
 The grounding must be selected of the brightest possible shade, and worked in cross-stitch.